Photo courtesy of Dr. Joachim Pömer

 Dr. Joachim Pömer (34) has his own clinic in Linz, Austria.
 When I asked him how the hell he became a gynaecologist, he told me about a trip to Namibia when he was 28, where he witnessed a few women giving birth.
 There, he realised that he wanted to be part the moment when a new life comes to existence.
 While he was prepared for that one question, he wasn't prepared for the other ten I had for him.

 VICE: What is the most disgusting thing about your job?

 Dr. Joachim Pömer: The word "disgusting" shouldn't exist for doctors.
-The last thing a woman needs is a gynecologist looking disgusted.
-Women often come to us with heavy periods, with periods that won't end, or just for a routine checkup.
+The last thing a woman needs is a gynaecologist looking disgusted.
+Women often come to us with heavy periods, with periods that won't end or just for a routine checkup.
 I occasionally pull tampons that got lost out of vaginas.
 There's nothing uncomfortable or disgusting about that, it's my job.

 Is it true that your patients' feet often smell worse than their intimate areas?

 It's like when you go to the dentist and brush your teeth beforehand – women generally have had a shower a while before they see me and they're fine.
 A healthy woman doesn't smell bad from her vagina.
 Special intimate hygiene is even counter-productive.
 We see vaginal fungi especially with women who have been using specific vaginal cleansing products over a longer period of time.
 Water is enough to keep it clean – I would always recommend a healthy woman to just leave it be.
 If a woman does smell bad there it's usually because she has an infection.
 It's my job to make sure she gets rid of that.

 How many patients shave before seeing you?